cambyse/PO-LGP/README.md

 ## Install on Ubuntu
 Install the mlr system by executing:

-  ./install/INSTALL
+	./install/INSTALL_ALL_UBUNTU_PACKAGES.sh

+The 'install/INSTALL' script does some more local installation of packages.
+But this is usually not necessary!

+To use the gof (good old-fashioned) Makefiles,

+	cd share; bin/createMakefileLinks.sh

-In "share/make-config" you can change the compile settings (un)set dependencies.
+In 'share/gofMake/config.mk' you can change the compile settings (un)set dependencies.

 ## Install on Arch